sammwaughh/ArteFact/README.md

 - A vanilla JavaScript frontend for image upload and result display
 - A PaintingCLIP model for specialized art analysis
 - Pre-computed embeddings from art-historical texts
+- A reproducible **ArtContext** research pipeline (see `pipeline/`) that harvests texts, converts PDFs to Markdown, extracts sentences and generates CLIP / PaintingCLIP embeddings.

 ## Prerequisites